A HARD FOUGHT SHIP

 MINED!
 November 1940 – February 1941

-Venomous left Harwich for Greenock on 31 October to escort the aircraft carrier HMS Argus from the Clyde to Gib on the first leg fly of a mission to reinforce the air defence of Malta.
-The Med was an Axis lake and Venomous escorted HMS Furious to Takoradi on the Gold Coast where her planes took off on the long flight across Africa to Egypt.
+Venomous left Harwich for Greenock on 31 October to escort the aircraft carrier HMS Argus from the Clyde to Gib on the first leg of a mission to reinforce the air defence of Malta.
+The Med was an Axis lake and after Venomous left HMS Furious she continued under escort to Takoradi on the Gold Coast where her planes took off on the long flight across Africa to Egypt.
 Venomous

 was transferred to Western Appproaches Command and joined the First

 Escort Group at Londonderry led by Cdr "Jack" Broome RN in HMS Keppel.

 On Christmas Eve John McBeath was succeeded as CO by Cdr H. Pitcairn

 Henderson RN and on 30 December enroute to Liverpool she detonated a

 mine near the mouth of the Mersey and was towed into Cammell Laird's